Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 • Verse: 2–3 mid-range instruments max; no competing leads under the vocal.

-• Pre: add one lift (riser, tom fill, extra perc).
+• Pre: add one lift (riser, tom fill, extra perc) and keep it short.

 • Chorus: one hook instrument + clear lead; supporting parts only.

-• Bridge: novelty lives here (harmony shift, texture swap).
+• Bridge: novelty lives here (harmony shift, texture swap, halftime, breakdown).

 • Outro: remove leads; taper energy; short fade.